Ultimate Guide 14 min read Updated 2026-02-06

 • 8 kW system in average US location

-• $20,000 cost after tax credit
+• $20,000 installed cost with no assumed federal residential credit

 • $150/month current electric bill